 Tip: Video is also a great tool to set your customers up for success with training sequences and to reinforce product usage.
 You can also use it to acknowledge early wins (Impact!) face to face.

 Are your customers satisfied with the results and seeing the impact of your product or service?
 This essential question is what every brand should be asking itself during the impact stage.
 It’s key to success in sales that your customer sees the metrics they feel define success.
-(It’s also critical to assess whether or not customers are at-risk of a churn event.
-You can learn more about how to combat churn here.)

 So how can you assess impact?
 Through ongoing communication!
 Use video to celebrate important milestones, check in, set and hold account reviews, and work through any problems or pain points people might be experiencing.